theMackabu/pmc/README.md

 ## Overview

-PMC (Process Management Controller) is a simple process management tool written in Rust.
-It provides a command-line interface to start, stop, restart, and manage processes.
-PMC is designed to be extensible, allowing users to define and manage their processes efficiently.
+PMC (Process Management Controller) is a simple PM2 alternative written in Rust.
+It provides a command-line interface to start, stop, restart, and manage fork processes

 ## Features